KrashKartMedia/query-all-the-post-types/trunk/readme.txt

 1. Plugin page shows you a list of all the post types.

 == Changelog ==

+= 1.7.2 =
+* Removed function to hide hidden post types.
+* Added hidden post types to main query on page.
+* Assigned a definition to each post type
+* Updated thickbox popup to display a list of plugins & wordpress core versions that have been tested.
+* Added in 1/2 colums for each post type jQuery Accordion
+* Displaying some Post Type Object Details.
+Such as Name, Singular Name and Menu / Submenu Name.
+* Updated Page Settings UI.
+* Changed Excluded From Button text.
+Now reads Tested On.

+= 1.7.1 =
+* Updated Version Numbering Conflicts.
+* Excluded more Custom Post Types without Edit Screen - custom_css & customize_changeset
+* Updated Bootstrap Scripts for faster UI.
+Only loads Bootstrap on our settings page.

 = 1.7 =
 * Updated UI Visual Look to match Default WP Blue Color.